 One can look at the contradictory written statements by the person referred or any matters whatsoever concerning business records or any evidence capable of producing reasonable notice or providing the best evidence rule to any party at the usual form and at all material times.

 Such witnesses must be competent and credible.
 A witness’s competence can be affected by age, mental capacity, and understanding of the duty to tell the truth.
-Credibility relies on the witness’s ability to recall events accurately, their overall demeanor, and any potential biases or motives they may have.
+Credibility relies on the witness’s ability to recall events accurately, their overall demeanour, and any potential biases or motives they may have.

-Physical evidence, also known as real or tangible, refers to any material object connected to a case, such as a weapon, clothing, or even a fingerprint.
+The “physical evidence”, also known as real or tangible, refers to any material object connected to a case, such as a weapon, clothing, or even a fingerprint.
 Physical and other material evidence can be crucial in proving or disproving key aspects of a case.

 It must be relevant and have a proper chain of custody to be admissible in evidence.
 That means that from the moment the evidence is collected, documentation from handling, storage, and transportation must be proper to ensure that it has not been tampered with or compromised.